 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
 This is not currently provided for under the Act.
 The Local Government Panel Report included this recommendation. third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
 This would allow local governments to lend funds to improve buildings within their district.
 Supported.
-6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
+6.8 Cost of Waste Service to be Specified on 6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
 Disclosure will increase ratepayer awareness of waste costs.
 The Review Panel Report included this recommendation.
 It is proposed that waste charges are required to be separately shown on rate notices (for all properties which receive a waste service).
 This would provide transparency and awareness of costs for ratepayers.
 Supported.
 We require further information on the costing methodology to ensure a consistent and comparative approach across the sector.
-Clarification is required as to whether this is a separate waste charge or whether the proposal is to note the waste component within rate notices as this would have implications for pensioner rebates.